-The discretization scheme conserves both potential enstrophy for barotropic divergent flows (Sadourny, 1975b), and our parts of the property was not included in the original terrestrial version but was introduced in the Martina atmospheric circulation model (Hourdin et al., 1993) in which, because of the non numerical conservation of angular momentum, spurious prograds conal winds were produced in equatorial regions.
+The discretization scheme conserves both potential enstrophy for barotropic divergent flows (Sadourny, 1975b; Sadourny, 1975a) and total angular momentum for stationary axisymmetric flows.
+The latter property was not included in the original terrestrial version but was introduced in the Martian atmospheric circulation model (Hourdin et al., 1993) in which, because of the non numerical conservation of angular momentum, spurious prograde zonal winds were produced in equatorial regions.
 The new conservative formulation has since then been included in the terrestrial climate model and was found to strongly improve the simulation of the tropical trade-winds.
 Accurate conservation of angular momentum is, of course, crucial for the study of atmospheric superrotation since the budget of this particular quantity plays a central role in the phenomenon.
 The numerical scheme and conservation properties are presented in details in Appendix ??.